Blog Hero

 Female optometrist measuring the eye pressure of a senior woman with a modern tonometer to screen for glaucoma.

-Yes, an optometrist can diagnose glaucoma by performing a dilated eye exam.
+Yes, an optometrist can diagnose glaucoma.
 It is important to get annual eye exams as glaucoma is usually a silent disease.
 If you are experiencing vision issues, it is even more important to visit an optometrist as soon as possible, as seeking an immediate diagnosis is essential to receiving proper treatment.

 An optometrist can detect signs of potential vision deterioration caused by this eye disease.
 With early detection, your optometrist can provide the specialized care needed to help retain your vision as much as possible.